-Using VAMS, quantitative samples can be taken anywhere, at any time, by almost anyone, with minimal training.
+A particularly exciting and important area is remote sampling.
+Using VAMS, quantitative blood samples can be collected anywhere, at any time, by almost anyone, with minimal training.

 Patients and participants can now take their own samples at home or elsewhere, cutting down on visits to the clinic.
 Thus, they will experience new ease, convenience, and freedom, and remain closer to their families, communities, and personal support networks.
-By taking sampling out of the clinic, and allowing patients to spend less time in the waiting room and more time in the living room, microsampling makes therapeutic drug monitoring, clinical trials, and other healthcare endeavors simpler and less disruptive for all involved.
+By taking sampling out of the clinic and allowing patients to spend less time in the waiting room and more time in the living room, microsampling makes therapeutic drug monitoring, clinical trials, and other healthcare endeavors simpler and less disruptive for all involved.

+It also improves access in low-resourced regions.
+Microsampling enables access to hard-to-reach populations in healthcare and research.
+Sampling can now be self-administered on mountaintops, in the rainforest, or within disadvantaged or isolated communities and populations.
 At Neoteryx, we're just getting started exploring the revolutionary implications and applications of remote sampling.
 Contact one of our trained Microsampling Specialists today to learn more and discuss how microsampling makes blood collection smarter and simpler and what remote sampling means for you.